Intel-bigdata/SSM/README.md

 Phase I -- Use Cases
 ------------
 ### 1. Cache most hot data
-When the files got very hot, they can be moved from fast storage into cache memory to achieve the best read performance.
+When the files get very hot, they can be moved from fast storage into cache memory to achieve the best read performance.
 The following shows the example of moving data to memory cache if the data has been read over 3 times during the last 5 minutes

 ![](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/cache-case.png)